PaulieScanlon/node-tiny-template/README.md

 In order for Tiny Template to do it's thing the config file must contain the required objects and object keys.
 An example configuration could look like this.

+Check `examples/templates` for example `.hbs` files.
+These are the templates that Tiny Template will use to create each defined file from the files array in config.

 ```sh
 const path = require('path');